- by Barney Davey

 Consumer buying habits have changed.
 They are open to buying direct from artists.
 Many, in fact, prefer this arrangement, which is why the gallery business has been in decline over the past decade.
 Plus, the communication tools artists have now are affordable, easy-to-use and efficient.

 You can use a combination of old-school advertising, press releases and publicity mixed with email marketing, online galleries, social media and more to create a marketing machine that you can manage.
-One that allows you to build up a strong following of direct buying collectors and truly interested prospective buyers.
+One that allows you to build up a strong following of direct buying collectors and genuinely interested prospective buyers.

 Put Your Enormous Advantage to Good Use.